-These assets are subsequently measured at fair value.
+Financial assets at FVTPL These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
-These assets are subsequently measured at amortised cost using the effective interest method.
+Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.